Kipper-Lang/Kipper/README.md

 To use, Kipper you have three options:
 - Run it in the browser using the CDN `kipper-standalone.min.js` file, which bundles the entire compiler for your browser.
-- Run it using the NodeJS CLI
+- Run it using the `@kipper/cli` interface for the terminal.
-- Import it as a NodeJS package in your code
+- Import the package `@kipper/core` in NodeJS or Deno.

 ### In a browser